Possum (film): Concept and development

-Both Holness' original short story and the subsequent adaptation was partially based upon the theories of the uncanny by neurologist Sigmund Freud.
+Both Holness' original short story and the subsequent adaptation was partially based upon the theories of the uncanny by psychologist Sigmund Freud.

 Possum marks the feature film debut of English comedian, author, and director Matthew Holness.
 Holness had previously worked on the cult television series Garth Marenghi's Darkplace, which he wrote, directed, and starred in as the title character, as well as the publication of several short stories.
 Although normally associated with comedies, Holness admitted he had always been a fan of the horror genre and works with serious themes, but stressed that it had been difficult to break from his reputation for comedies due to the large following.

-The film is an adaption of Holness' own short story of the same name, which was published in the horror anthology The New Uncanny: Tales of Unease, and featured the publications of other writers.
+The film is an adaptation of Holness' own short story of the same name, which was published in the horror anthology The New Uncanny: Tales of Unease, and featured the publications of other writers.
 The story centered on a character unable to verbally and emotionally express himself due to childhood trauma, choosing instead to do so by creating a puppet.
 The basis for the story was partially drawn from theories on the uncanny by Sigmund Freud.
 According to Holness, The New Uncannys publishers had all the writers read Freud's theory of the uncanny.
 The publishers then told the writers to choose a fear that intrigued them, and write a story in modern language.
 Holness ended up choosing two, a fear of doppelgängers and a fear of ventriloquists' dummies, combining the two fears to avoid being clichéd.
 After the story's publication, Holness soon forgot about the idea until he had begun working on developing a possible horror film.
 Expanding the short story into a film narrative, Holness drew upon his love of 1920s and '30s silent films, which he found to be "so brilliantly creepy", with the primary use of psychologically affecting body horror visual narratives.
 He wanted to replicate this same filmmaking technique, lamenting that many modern films overlooked them and ended up being less creepy.
 Opting to make "a modern silent film", Holness was then reminded of the original short story, which he felt would fit perfectly with his idea to express as little dialogue as possible.